kubeflow/examples/h-and-m-fash-rec-kaggle-competition/README.md

 </p>

-### Step 4 : Running the pipeline using kfp.client instance
+### Step 4 : Running the pipeline using the kfp.client instance

 There are different ways to run the pipeline function as mentioned in the [documentation](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#compile-and-run-your-pipeline).
 We would run the pipeline using the Kubeflow Pipelines SDK client.